 In an indirect way, she hopes that everyone can be more like Han Se Sang by confessing that she actually likes her presiding judge.
-Han Se Sang is not afraid to admit his shortcomings, which is suggested through her comment about his tendency to lose his temper, but he does regrets it.
+Han Se Sang is not afraid to admit his shortcomings, which is suggested through her comment about his tendency to lose his temper, but he does regret it.
 She also mentions that she likes him because he treats each case like they are a person even after being a judge for over 20 years.

 Sung Gong Choong: human rights violator, Bad Guy Number 2

 Miss Hammurabi doesn’t have a serial killer antagonist to get us itching to get to the end of the drama and see them face their crimes, but with Sung Gong Choong’s sexist views, his lack of remorse when he’s done wrong, he’s as good a stand-in as that kind of antagonist.